Final Fantasy IX

 New to this game is the introduction of Active Time Events (ATEs).
 As you play through the story, a small warning window will come up allowing you to watch other characters in real time who are not near Zidane, the main character, by pressing the Select button.
 At first, it seems like a very interesting and unique way to tell the story in a creative way.
 It does not take long though before ATEs tend to feel like more of an interruption as one progresses through the game.
 They quite often divert to other characters whose actions are completely irrelevant to the progression of the plot, unless one makes the argument that it helps with “character development” (hint: it doesn’t).

-The mini-games and many of the side quests feel quite tacked on and lacklustre - more so when compared to Final Fantasy VII (but Final Fantasy VIII is fairly lacking as well).
+The mini-games and many of the side quests feel quite tacked on and lackluster - more so when compared to Final Fantasy VII (but Final Fantasy VIII is fairly lacking as well).
 We’ve gone from cool mini-games involving a bike chase through the streets of Midgar and Chocobo Races in Gold Saucer, to the “Catching Frogs” side quest and “Racing Hippaul” side quest (which are both extremely boring).

 One of the larger mini-games, Tetra Master, which is somewhat similar to Triple Triad in Final Fantasy VIII, is on the complete opposite spectrum in terms of its importance to progressing through the game.
 One could argue that Triple Triad had too much of an impact on the flow of the game, allowing players who mastered the game and played it regularly to level up their characters and stack them stat-wise very early in the game.
 Tetra Master is the complete opposite - it offers very little in terms of rewards other than the “satisfaction” associated with being able to say that you found all of the cards.
 It is one of the worst side quests in the Final Fantasy series.

 Thankfully the music is still extremely strong.
 A few of the songs are clearly pulled from Final Fantasy VII soundtrack, but the remaining songs offer just as much to the story as in previous titles.
 The plot is also fantastic with well written and well rounded characters at least from a character development perspective.
 The game did leave something to be desired in terms of character customization - each of the characters is specifically geared towards and pigeon-holed into a specific class.
 Vivi, for example, is not capable of being anything other than a Black Mage.
-And Final Fantasy IX suffers from the same problem as Final Fantasy VIII - the primary villain/antagonist has a very limited backstory (albeit not nearly as bad).
+And Final Fantasy IX suffers from the same problem as Final Fantasy VIII - the primary villain/antagonist has a very limited background story (albeit not nearly as bad).

 My final complaint has to do with the Trance (Limit Break) system.
 Limit Breaks have become one of the staples of the series.
 They are quite often implemented in very different ways within each of the games, but the Trance system has to be one of the worst.
 The Trance gauge fills up each time a character takes damage, but the character automatically goes into a Trance once the gauge is full (rather than selecting their Limit Break like in previous titles).
 As a result, characters will quite often go into a Trance right at the end of a battle or during a battle against an inconsequential random fight on the world map.
 This system made it next to impossible to use a character’s Trance for any type of strategic advantage.

-Some Final Fantasy fans still rank Final Fantasy IX as one of their favourite titles in the series, but that is a bandwagon that I just can’t get behind.
-I would still recommend giving it a play through as it certainly a very unique addition to the series, but there is no question that it is my least favourite game, and unfortunately the slowness of the flow of the game would make me hesitate to play through it again.
+Some Final Fantasy fans still rank Final Fantasy IX as one of their favorite titles in the series, but that is a bandwagon that I just can’t get behind.
+I would still recommend giving it a play through as it certainly a very unique addition to the series, but there is no question that it is my least favorite game, and unfortunately the slowness of the flow of the game would make me hesitate to play through it again.

 Overall score: 7/10